Stikyhooves/dfhack/README.md

 - **Fields:** Unit_id,HxId,Name,Caste,Race,Gender,Born,Died,Age,Goal

 3: The relationships for lovers, spouses, and children as a graphviz digraph code.
 This outputs directly to the df hack output window so that it can be copy/pasted directly  into a visualizer.
 This can be used with any graphviz generator such as https://dreampuf.github.io/GraphvizOnline/
+This visualization is limited to lovers (indicated by think magenta lines), spouses (indicated by thick teal lines), and parents/childrenn (indicated by dashed lines).
+If a unit is not present in your fortress (either dead or elsewhere) theier information will show in a simple circle rather than a gender colored box.

 To use this code output:
   1. Clear the dfhack output window.